-Dark bronchus sign is the appearance of relatively darker bronchus to the adjacent ground glass opacity.
-If the ground glass opacity progress to consolidation, air bronchograms will be visualised.
+The dark bronchus sign is the appearance of a relatively darker bronchus as compared to adjacent ground glass opacity.
+If the ground glass opacity progresses to consolidation, air bronchograms will be visualised.

-This sign is useful to identify diffuse ground glass opacity on HRCT in cases of Pneumocystis jir...
+This sign is useful to identify diffuse ground glass opacity on HRCT chest in cas...

 Along with the Stanford classification, the DeBakey classification is used to separate aortic dissections into those that need surgical repair, and those that usually require only medical management.

 The DeBakey classification divides dissections into 1-5:

 type I: involves asce...